The pros and cons of taking out a 401(k) loan

 Can you pay off a 401(k) loan early?

 Yes, loans from a 401(k) plan can be repaid early with no prepayment penalty.
 Many plans offer the option of repaying loans through regular payroll deductions, which can be increased to pay off the loan sooner than the five-year requirement.
-Remember that those payments are made with after-tax dollars, unlike contributions, which are made before taxes.
+Remember that those payments are made with after-tax dollars, unlike contributions, which may be made before taxes.

 Will your employer know if you take out a 401(k) loan?

 Yes, it’s likely your employer will know about any loan from their own sponsored plan.
 You may need to go through the human resources (HR) department to request the loan and you’d pay it back through payroll deductions, which they’d also be aware of.
 Loans aren’t guaranteed to be approved either, or your plan may not offer them at all.
-If you’re concerned about a manager or executive finding out about the loan request, consider asking HR to keep your request confidential.

-Early withdrawals less attractive than loans
+Early withdrawals are less attractive than loans

 One alternative to a 401(k) loan is a hardship distribution as part of an early withdrawal, but that comes with all kinds of taxes and penalties.
 If you withdraw the funds before retirement age (59 ½) you’ll typically be hit with income taxes on any gains and may be assessed a 10 percent bonus penalty, depending on the nature of the hardship.